 Qualitative Content Analysis

+Audio, text and video tweets were sorted into the top ten and bottom ten engaging tweets.
+Each of the resulting groups (e.g., high engagement audio tweets) were read or listened to by both researchers to manually note more detailed descriptions of the content of each tweet beyond its general topic code that was previously coded using a code book from the original study; these subtopics / subcodes were not grouped into a code book because of their relative uniqueness.
+Each researcher made notes about the resulting group in comparison with the opposite engagement group and with other modality groups to identify trends, which were then added into the analyses.

-To provide a more detailed analysis of the content and topic of tweets, we also manually read and perform qualitative content analysis on the tweets, focusing particularly on tweets with high and low engagement scores, to determine what content-related aspects of tweets influence their engagement on Twitter.
+To provide a more detailed analysis of the content and topic of tweets, we manually read and performed qualitative content analysis on the tweets, focusing the comparisons made on tweets with high and low engagement scores and on the subtopics, to determine what content-related aspects of tweets influence their engagement on Twitter.
 A similar method was used to analyze user engagement in Facebook posts made by radio stations (Al-Rawi, 2016).
-For this analysis, two coders read or listened to the top ten highest- and bottom ten lowest-engagement audio, text and video/image tweets in the dataset to describe their contents and topics.
-(McMillan, 2009)(Alkhathlan et al., 2021)(Veale et al., 2015)(Dubois & Gaffney, 2014)Qualitative content analysis is used to assess what characteristics or topics of tweets may make them engaging, what kinds of replies people make on highly engaging tweets and whether there are differences in characteristics and replies across media formats.
+For this analysis, two coders read or listened to the top ten highest- and bottom ten lowest-engagement audio, text and video/image tweets in the dataset to describe their contents and subtopics in detail and to note comparisons.
+The top and bottom ten tweets were selected based on there being approximately ten tweets that obtained 3% engagement (method similar to (McMillan, 2009)); we note that past work collected the top five engaging tweets (Alkhathlan et al., 2021) and top ten and bottom five engaging profiles (Veale et al., 2015), though other work has used the top 20 engaging profiles (Dubois & Gaffney, 2014).
+Qualitative content analysis is used to assess what characteristics or topics of tweets may make them engaging, what kinds of replies people make on highly engaging tweets and whether there are differences in characteristics and replies across media formats.

 Results